WilleLee/react19-test/README.md

 ## Description

-Here are some testable features of the React19 project.
+Here are some testable features of React 19 and Next 15.

 ## Features